stefanpenner/ember-app-kit/README.md

 ## Migrating to Ember CLI

-First, install ember-cli with `npm install -g ember-cli.
+First, install ember-cli with `npm install -g ember-cli`.
 Then, on top of your EAK project, run `ember init`.
 Ember CLI will begin to migrate your project.
 You may diff the files it overwrites as it goes along.
 A detaield list will be provided next to help you along, but first, feel free to remove the